© Viacheslav Iacobchuk | Dreamstime.com

 Have you ever had the sensation that something’s stuck in the back of your throat and you’re not sure what it could be?
 You cough a few times and try to clear your throat, but that weird feeling just won’t go away.
 There’s a possibility it could be a tonsil stone.
 If you haven’t had one before, you’re pretty lucky.
 But if you have, you know that they’re uncomfortable, annoying, and pretty stinky.

 What are tonsil stones, exactly?
 Why do we get them?
+How long do they last?
 And how do we get rid of them once and for all?
 Let’s take an (unpleasant) look.

 What Are Tonsil Stones?